Nosework and Tug-of-War–An Overview

 Olfaction as a whole depends on several aspects: perception—the ability to detect the presence of a volatile compound in the air or water; discrimination—the ability to distinguish different signals in a chemically complex environment; identification—the ability to recognize a signal and compare it with previously memorized information.

-Studies established the importance of olfactory cues in the conspecific and interspecific relational systems of canids and humans (Millot 1994; Miklosi, 2007; de Groot et al. 2014).
+Studies established the importance of olfactory cues in the conspecific and interspecific relational systems of canids and humans (Millot, 1994; Miklosi, 2007; de Groot et al., 2014).
 These olfactory cues are a plausible explanation for my observations of dogs that are insecure with other dogs in an urban environment.
-I verified an increase in their submissive and displacement activities in areas with many different urine samples, compared to regions with fewer canine odors.
+I verified an increase in their submissive and displacement activities in areas with many different urine samples compared to regions with fewer canine odors.

 Other studies show how nosework (Duranton & Horowitz, 2018) and environmental enrichment (Hubrecht, 1993) are essential to dogs’ welfare.

 The “nothing for free” concept is widely misinterpreted with unnecessary emotional outbursts from humans.
 That nothing in our lives is for free is a fact.
 So, using food in versatile stimulation plans (see below) allows the other species to show their natural behaviors and work with several intrinsic mechanisms of the species’ nature.
 As I said on other occasions, it is not necessary when we remove a species from nature that we remove the species’ nature.
-Bradshaw (2006) states that “when feeding, domestic cats and domestic dogs both display the legacy of their origins in the Carnivora.”
+Bradshaw (2006) states t“when feeding, domestic cats and domestic dogs both display the legacy of their origins in the Carnivora.”

 Jeremy Koster (2021) has an interesting paper about canine studies in “native dogs.”
 He concludes that “Samples of diverse populations are needed for holistic perspectives on the evolution of domestic dogs.
 The available evidence suggests that most dogs, both in contemporary and prehistoric settings, differ substantially from NATIVE dogs.
 Most dogs lack the distinctive genotypes that characterize modern breeds, and their ontogeny has occurred in environments that diverge considerably from the social and ecological settings inhabited by NATIVE dogs.
 In multiple dimensions, from endocrinology to cognition, the unique phenotypes of domestic dogs have been shaped by this history.”

-A provocative paper from Clive Wynne (2021) refers to that as well: “Dogs’ enormous success living in a human-dominated world rests on a set of adaptations to living in close proximity with our species.
+A provocative paper from Clive Wynne (2021) also refers to that: “Dogs’ enormous success living in a human-dominated world rests on a set of adaptations to living in close proximity with our species.
 These include alterations in reproductive and foraging behavior from their ancestor species, wolves, which are readily understood as adaptations to the change from hunting live prey to scavenging on food residues that people offer – whether intentionally or not.
 The changes in dog social behavior are less obvious and indeed somewhat paradoxical.”